 Some of the elements of the Baths of Caracalla have been incorporated into the modern-day landscape.
 One of the columns that used to support the roof of the pool at that baths was installed in the Piazza Santa Trinita in central Florence.

 An even more remarkable monument taken from the baths is a bathtub that was once used by Ancient Romans.
-This bathtub can now be found in the Piazza Farnese and serves a fountain to decorate the square in central Rome.
+This bathtub can now be found in front of the Palazzo Farnese on the Piazza Farnese and serves a fountain to decorate the square in central Rome.

 Italy is a fascinating country, don’t you think?